Project Archive

 - K-12/CS1/CS2 audience: Some AI assignment experiences are

-designed to communicate the techniques, potentials, and challenges
+designed to communicate the algorithms, potentials, and challenges

 of the discipline.
 Submit an assignment that you believe will be